andrewnguyen9029/CMPS-4910/README.md

 # Project
-from readme, how to host index.html?
+from readme, how to host index.html? a. index.html